turulomio/unogenerator/README.md

 This is a Hello World example.
 You'll get example files in ods, xlsx and pdf formats:

-You don't have to relaunch `unogenerator_start` if you did before

 ```python
 from unogenerator import ODS_Standard
 with ODS_Standard() as doc: